 The goal of Honors courses is to give students the chance to do hands-on, interactive work with faculty members and like-minded peers.
 Students who have excelled in Advanced Placement classes are ready to engage in this kind of study, as they already have the support of an education that has honed their skills in comprehension and analysis.

 We know AP classes are challenging and we want to reward you for that effort.
-The Honors College considers the number of AP and other advanced courses on your transcript, as well as your unweighted GPA and an ACT or SAT score, when making an admissions decision.
+The Honors College considers the number of AP and other advanced courses on your transcript, as well as your unweighted GPA and other metrics when making an admissions decision.

 Many of our students bring in college credit from their AP exams in order to maximize their hard work.
 A current chart explaining transfer credit from Advanced Placement exams is available online.